mottensmann/GCalignR/cran-comments.md

-## GCalignR version 1.0.1
+## GCalignR version 1.0.2
 In this version I have implemented the following changes:

-1. A bug was fixed that prevented the use of multiple blank samples
-2. Progress bars are removed in non-interactive R sessions
-3. A unit test that failed on some environments was corrected
+1. Citation to the published accompanying paper added

 ## Release summary